coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-07-remove-element-from-arraylist.md

 The method signature is as `public E remove(int index)`

-Once we remove an element from the ArrayList using the `remove(int index)` method, the remaining elements from after the specified index get shifted left.
+Once we remove an element from the ArrayList using the `remove(int index)` method, the remaining elements from after the specified index get shifted left and it's indices are updated.

 The return type is a `E`.
 It returns the element that was removed from the list.